gitnickg/notes-bitcoin/README.md

-# notes-bitcoin
-collection of notes from bitcoin learnings

 # Bitcoin
 The following is a collection of notes and learnings that helped me understand Bitcoin.
 I hope it helps you too :)